 HKLM\software\microsoft\provisioning\OMADM\Accounts\<AccountGUID>

 Inside that key sits a packed structure the client calls AcctInfo (AccountInfo).
-That block contains the server URL, retry timers, flags and, more interesting for this story, the timestamps Intune uses for last check in:
+That block contains the server URL, retry timers, flags, and, more interesting for this story, the timestamps Intune uses for the last check in:

 When the device talks to Intune, the OMADM client does not just fire off a web request.
 It first loads this AcctInfo structure, runs a session setup, and only then starts sending SyncML.
 You can picture the simple version of the flow like this: